3 of Mexico’s most powerful men have COVID-19

 It was evident in the lines of people stretching city blocks to refill oxygen tanks.
 In the wail of ambulance sirens.
 In the plumes of smoke puffing from crematoriums late into the night.

-But in recent days, the creeping sense that the coronavirus is everywhere has been magnified by news that three of the nation’s most powerful men are now sick with COVID-19.
+But in recent days, the creeping sense that the coronavirus is everywhere has been magnified by news that three of the nation’s most powerful men are now sick with COVID-19, the illness caused by the coronavirus.

 President Andrés Manuel López Obrador, 67, a center-left populist known to his legions of fans as AMLO, said on Sunday that he had tested positive for the virus and had isolated in his apartment in Mexico’s National Palace with “mild symptoms.”